juanhenao21/forex_response_spread_year/docs/source/02_hist_data_extraction.rst

 ********************

-This module extracts the information from the data downloaded with the module :ref:`hist_dowlad_data`.
+This module extracts the information from the data downloaded with the module :ref:`hist_download_data`.
 We obtain the time, best ask, best bid, midpoint price, spread and trade signs in trade time scale.

 To run this part of the code is necessary to have the results from the module